Report from the Capital is our flagship magazine to help you stay current on religious liberty news.

 The first Report from the Capital of 2018 is here!
-In the wake of a destructive hurricane season, this issue examines the problems with federal disaster relief given to religious institutions.
-We commemorate Executive Director Amanda Tyler’s one year anniversary at the BJC with a special conversation between her and Brian Kaylor of Word and Way.
-Professor Paul V.M.
-Flesher of the University of Wyoming offers his view on the meaning of religious liberty.
-The BJC also welcomes two new staff members and two interns.
+This issue examines the problems with federal disaster relief given to religious institutions.
+We commemorate Executive Director Amanda Tyler’s one year anniversary at the BJC, and we welcome two new staff members and two interns.

 Get a recap of Dr. Charles C. Haynes’ presentations for the 2018 Walter B. and Kay W. Shurden Lectures on Religious Liberty and Separation of Church and State in this edition.
 Plus, BJC Executive Director Amanda Tyler looks at the Rev. Dr. Martin Luther King Jr. and religious liberty, General Counsel Holly Hollman examines what divides us and what can unite us, and more.

 In a special edition focused on standing up for others, Amanda Tyler reviews the latest Executive Order that undercuts key protections, Holly Hollman reviews the oral arguments in the Trump v.
 Hawaii case, Baptists and Muslims change the conversation at a national dialogue, and more.